azmok/autil_monolith/README.md

 - Read and follow instructions in that file.

 # Who this is for
+I write this functions for my personal use.
+However, I think that php resources on the web that hits by searching is mostly very old or mostly procedural style.
+I supposed this is mostly PHP5's feature or earlyer bersion.
+This is useful for deep understanding, but for norvice, very boring stuff and complicated.

-I write this functions for my php development.
-I'm proverbly intermediate level.
+I'm provably intermediate level.

-I write short tutorial in '@test/autil.test.php' mainly for novice programmers of PHP in consideration.
+I write short tutorial in '@Test/autil.test.php' mainly for novice programmers of PHP in consideration.
+This functions library bind many duplicated, verbose functions up to relatively simple function for daily use.